Graphegon/CoinBLAS/README.md

 Loading the full blockchain graph takes up to 512GB of memory and $500 worth of BigQuery cost, so that's probably out of most people's budgets.
-Thankfully, CoinBLAS can load a month's worth of graph data at ta time, costing only a few dollars per month.
+Thankfully, CoinBLAS can load a month's worth of graph data at a time, costing only a few dollars per data-month.
 Current memory requirements to load all of November 2020 is 16GB of RAM, easily done on relatively modest laptop hardware.